ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 OneDrive data can be configured to automatically synchronise data, ensuring the user does not need to download files every time they wish to access them.

-On deletion of a user’s account content can be deleted or retained for a specified period.
+On deletion of a user's account content can be deleted or retained for a specified period.

 ### Sharing